Back To Search Results

 Introduction

-Maintaining blood in a liquid state is critical for homeostasis.
-It allows blood to supply adequate oxygen and nutrients to tissues while also eliminating carbon dioxide and other waste products.
-On the other hand, the ability of blood to convert from a liquid to a solid state, in other words, to coagulate, underlies the mechanism that protects the body from life-threatening exsanguination.
-This process of thrombosis is normally a localized event at the site of vascular injury while the rest of the circulating blood remains in a liquid state.
+Maintaining blood in a liquid state is essential for homeostasis, as it ensures the delivery of sufficient oxygen and nutrients to tissues while removing carbon dioxide and other waste products.
+Conversely, the ability of blood to convert from a liquid to a solid state—that is coagulate—underlies the mechanism that protects the body from life-threatening exsanguination.
+This process of thrombosis is normally a localized event at the site of vascular injury while the remaining circulating blood remains in a liquid state.
 Thrombosis is a dynamic process that includes associated thrombolysis to maintain or restore blood flow through vessels once an injury has been sealed.
 These unique properties of blood are largely determined by a complex and active balance between pro-coagulation factors, anticoagulants, and fibrinolysis.
-Two major pathologic conditions are commonly associated with disequilibrium of this intricate system: bleeding and vessel thrombosis.
+Two major pathological conditions are commonly associated with the disequilibrium of this intricate system—bleeding and vessel thrombosis.

 Major bleeding is a serious medical complication that may be caused by external trauma, surgery, invasive procedures, or an underlying medical condition such as aneurysm rupture or peptic ulcer disease.
-According to the World Health Organization (WHO), injuries are responsible for 5.8 million deaths per year worldwide, with the associated bleeding responsible for about 30% to 40% of these deaths.[1]
-Several congenital disorders associated with a coagulation factor deficiency, such as Von Willebrand disease, hemophilia A or B, may cause significant bleeding even with minor injuries.
-Also, prescribed anticoagulants and antiplatelet agents may create a coagulopathic state that may lead to excessive bleeding either associated with trauma or medical procedures.
-Finally, major acute blood loss can lead to coagulopathy due to a loss of coagulation factors.
+According to the World Health Organization, injuries are responsible for 5.8 million deaths per year worldwide, with the associated bleeding responsible for about 30% to 40% of these deaths.[1]
+Several congenital disorders, such as Von Willebrand disease and hemophilia A or B, associated with coagulation factor deficiencies may cause significant bleeding even from minor injuries.
+In addition, prescribed anticoagulants and antiplatelet agents can induce a coagulopathic state, potentially leading to excessive bleeding associated with trauma or medical procedures.
+Acute blood loss can lead to coagulopathy due to the depletion of coagulation factors.
 Predictably, trauma-related coagulopathy has been associated with significantly higher mortality.[2]
-Patients with ongoing or expected major bleeding would benefit from an accurate assessment of the functional state of the hemostatic system to provide optimal care, providing cost-effective replacement of only the needed blood components.
+Patients with ongoing or expected major bleeding benefit from an accurate assessment of the functional state of the hemostatic system to provide optimal care, providing cost-effective replacement of only the necessary blood components.

-Venous thromboembolism (VTE) is another common and serious condition that is associated with abnormal blood coagulation.
-In these cases, systemic hypercoagulability shifts the body’s homeostatic mechanisms toward a pro-thrombotic state.
-In particular patients, however, a definitive cause for the VTE may be unclear.
-Routine coagulation testing has not been shown to predict such events, and in many cases, even a detailed hypercoagulability investigation fails to identify an underlying disorder.
-Many people take anticoagulants and antiplatelet agents regularly, which impacts the accuracy of the results of many laboratory coagulation studies.[3][4]
-An accurate and cost-efficient method of monitoring antithrombotic activity would be helpful to maintain an acceptable risk/benefit ratio in such patients.
+Venous thromboembolism is another common and serious condition associated with abnormal blood coagulation.
+In these cases, systemic hypercoagulability shifts the body's homeostatic mechanisms toward a prothrombotic state.
+However, in many cases, a definitive cause for venous thromboembolism may be unclear.
+Routine coagulation testing has not been shown to predict such events, and even a detailed hypercoagulability investigation fails to identify an underlying disorder.
+Many individuals take anticoagulants and antiplatelet agents regularly, which impacts the accuracy of the results of many laboratory coagulation studies.[3][4]
+An accurate and cost-effective method to monitor antithrombotic activity could help maintain an acceptable risk-benefit ratio in such patients.
 Inadequate anticoagulation or antiplatelet therapy can lead to devastating thromboembolic conditions.

 Several commonly used blood tests assess blood coagulation.
-These tests include prothrombin time (PT), international normalized ratio (INR), activated partial thromboplastin time (aPTT), platelet count, fibrinogen concentration, D-dimer level, activated clotting time, and whole blood bleeding time (BT).
-These tests are usually used for the clinical diagnosis of coagulopathy and a possible prothrombotic state, to monitor anticoagulation therapy, and to assist in treating bleeding episodes.
+These tests include prothrombin time (PT), international normalized ratio (INR), activated partial thromboplastin time (aPTT), platelet count, fibrinogen concentration, D-dimer levels, activated clotting time, and whole blood bleeding time.
+These tests are typically used to diagnose coagulopathy and a possible prothrombotic state, monitor anticoagulation therapy, and assist in treating bleeding episodes.
 More specific factor analyses, such as Factor V, proteins C and S, anti-thrombin III, anticardiolipin antibodies, and prothrombin gene mutation, are useful but not as readily available in emergency clinical situations.
-Despite being very effective for specific clinical needs, such as anticoagulation monitoring, the first group of usual diagnostic tests has limitations.
-Their main disadvantage in circumstances of acute major bleeding is the long turnaround time.
-Furthermore, they do not provide a complete picture of hemostasis due to their inability to assess some coagulation factors (such as Factor XIII), platelet function, and the activity of the fibrinolytic system.
-Platelet concentration, easily measured as part of a complete blood count, does not necessarily reflect their function, especially in the presence of elements known to affect platelet reactivity, such as non-steroidal anti-inflammatory drugs, antiplatelet agents, uremia, malignancy, or alcohol intake.
+Despite their effectiveness for specific clinical applications, such as anticoagulation monitoring, traditional diagnostic tests have notable limitations.
+One of the primary drawbacks in the context of acute major bleeding is their prolonged turnaround time.
+Moreover, these tests fail to provide a comprehensive assessment of hemostasis, as they do not evaluate certain factors, such as Factor XIII; platelet function; or fibrinolytic activity.
+Platelet concentration, easily measured as part of a complete blood count, does not necessarily reflect their function, especially in the presence of elements known to affect platelet reactivity, such as nonsteroidal anti-inflammatory drugs, antiplatelet agents, uremia, malignancy, or alcohol intake.
 Bleeding time has a low sensitivity and high inconsistency in detecting platelet disorders.[5]
 Delayed or inadequate diagnosis of coagulopathy in a bleeding patient may lead to an excessive and improperly balanced transfusion of scarce blood components with increased morbidity, treatment costs, and mortality.[6]

 Pathophysiology